Clat Exam Paper with Ans Keys: Section IV-LEGAL APTITUDE

 144. Principle: In an action for negligence, the plaintiff has to prove some essential ingredients.
 The defendant should owe a duty of care to the plaintiff, the defendant should breach that duty and there should be some damage to the plaintiff as a consequence of the breach.

-Facts: and go to a restaurant.
-After a few drinks, and got into an argument. said, “Go to hell.”left to use the rest room, and while he was gone, noticed that another patron, C, left a lit cigarette on A’s stool.
-When came back from the rest room, thought about warning A, but decided against it. sat on the lit cigarette and received painful burns. sued for negligence.
+Facts: A and B go to a restaurant.
+After a few drinks, A and B got into an argument.
+A said, “Go to hell.”A left to use the rest room, and while he was gone, B noticed that another patron, C, left a lit cigarette on A’s stool.
+When A came back from the rest room, B thought about warning A, but B decided against it.
+A sat on the lit cigarette and received painful burns.
+A sued B for negligence.

 Which of the following derivations is correct?

-(a) cannot recover because he cannot establish that had a duty to act, and duty is a necessary element of a negligence case.
+(a) A cannot recover because he cannot establish that B had a duty to act, and duty is a necessary element of a negligence case.

-(b) cannot recover because he cannot establish that B’s failure to warn of the
+(b) A cannot recover because he cannot establish that B’s failure to warn A of the

 cigarette butt is a cause of A’s injury, and actual causation is a necessary